Garnett Genuis: Conversion therapy

 On June 22, 2021, Genuis was one of 63 MPs to vote against Bill C-6, An Act to amend the Criminal Code (conversion therapy), which was passed by majority vote, making certain aspects of conversion therapy a crime, including "causing a child to undergo conversion therapy."
 Genuis stated he thinks banning conversion therapy is reasonable, but Bill C-6 was too broad in scope, and therefore did more than ban conversion therapy.
 Genuis consequently called on the Canadian government to fix the definition of "Conversion Therapy" in Bill C-6 by doing many things, one of which would be to ensure that no laws discriminate against Canadians by limiting what services they can receive based on their sexual orientation or gender identity.

 Residential schooling

 Genuis believes in the philosophical principle of the separation of church and state.
 This is partly why he voted against a request for papal apology for the Catholic Church's role in residential schools.
 The motion was put forward in reaction to the discovery of 215 unmarked graves of children at the former Kamloops Indian Residential School, and was a reiteration of the same motion tabled in May 2018.

 Personal life

 Genuis is a Roman Catholic.
 He is married to Dr. Rebecca Genuis and together, they have six children.
+At the time of the 2025 Canadian federal election, he lived in Ardrossan, Alberta.